mehulagg/gitlab/doc/integration/jira/dvcs.md

 1. To create a new integration, select the appropriate value for **Host**:
    - *For Jira versions 8.14 and later:* Select **GitLab** or
      <!-- vale gitlab.Substitutions = NO -->
-     **GitLab Self-Hosted**.
+     **GitLab Self-Managed**.
      <!-- vale gitlab.Substitutions = YES -->
    - *For Jira versions 8.13 and earlier:* Select **GitHub Enterprise**.
 1. For **Team or User Account**, enter either:
+   - *For Jira versions 8.14 and later:*
+      - The relative path of a top-level GitLab group that you have access to.
+   - *For Jira versions 8.13 and earlier:*
       - The relative path of a top-level GitLab group that you have access to.
       - The relative path of your personal namespace.

 1. In the **Host URL** field, enter the URI appropriate for your version of GitLab, replacing `<gitlab.example.com>` with your GitLab instance domain: